grahamhub/playlistify/README.md

 LOGPATH=<path where you want logs stored>
 ```

+There are also certain details about the playlists that you can change, i.e. lines 75-76 in `playlistmgr.js` for the description.
+So far that's the only "unique" to my situation thing that you'd have to change.

 # Testing

 After configuring and authorizing your local playlistify, you can run `npm test` to make sure everything is functional.
 This tests everything but the Discord client.

 This _will_ create test playlists on whichever Spotify account you authorized and update the prod DB to reflect this.
 Unfortunately the Spotify API does not allow for playlist deletion, sorry :/

+Someday soon (?)
+I might go back and configure the test so it at least doesn't update the DB, but since that's handled by `PlaylistManager` which uses the prod DB it currently does change it.

 # Cron tasks